sepsol/nyt-clone/README.md

-# Covid News
+# New York Times Clone
-This is a clone of New York Times website to filter only the Covid-19 news.
+This is a clone of New York Times website to filter the Covid-19 news and more.